resire02/capstone48_intro_to_microcontrollers/docs/getting-started/quickstart/Getting Started.md

 This lab was designed to work with Windows operating systems.
 For other operating systems, steps may differ from what is listed in this lab manual.

+## Learning Adjective
+This Guide is designed to equip you with the fundamental skills that you will need while working with arduino and Curiosity Nano.
+By completing this Quick Start Guide you will be able to:
+1. Set up the Arduino development environment.
+This will include how to download and install the Arduino IDE software.
+2. Be able to navigate through the Arduino environment.
+This will include installing the needed board support package for AVR boards.
+3. Understand Arduino code structure.
+This will include the core concepts of arduino programming such as setup(), loop(), pinMode(), digitalWrite() and delay().
+This guide will provide you with a foundation for learning electrical circuits and preparing you for the rest of the labs that you will take.

 ## Installation Walkthrough

 1. Go to the Arduino Software page ([https://www.arduino.cc/en/software](https://www.arduino.cc/en/software)).